mirjak/draft-kuehlewind-quic-proxy-discovery/draft-kuehlewind-quic-proxy-discovery.md

 --- abstract

-Often an intermidate instance (such as a proxy server) is used to connect to a web server or a communicating peer if a direct end-to-end IP connectivity is not possible or the proxy can provide a support service like, e.g., address anonymisation.
+Often an intermediate instance (such as a proxy server) is used to connect to a web server or a communicating peer if a direct end-to-end IP connectivity is not possible or the proxy can provide a support service like, e.g., address anonymisation.
 To use a non-transparent proxy a client explicitly connects to it and requests forwarding to the final target server.